 Warranty is granted by the distributor in the country of purchase.
-Your first call for any problems is the Cole Clark dealer you purchased your guitar from or your closest Cole Clark dealer.
+Your first call for any problem should be the Cole Clark dealer you purchased your guitar from or your closest Cole Clark dealer.
 Warranty is valid only for the person who purchased the guitar new.

 Warranty is for faulty workmanship.
 If a guitar is mistreated or not kept within the suggested humidity and temperature boundaries, then it is not under warranty.
 Guitar strings are not a warranty item.
-If you are not playing your guitar for a prolonged period of time, loosen the strings.
+If you are not playing your guitar for a prolonged period of time, loosen the strings and remove battery.
 Do not keep your guitar in the boot of your car where temperatures can get up to 50 degrees Celsius and down below freezing.

 Temperature and Humidity:

 All Cole Clark Guitars are made from solid timbers.
-All timber guitars take on moisture and expand when the weather is humid and lose moisture and can crack when the weather is dry.
-All solid wood guitars are especially prone to this.
+All timber guitars take on moisture and expand when the weather is humid.
+They also lose moisture and can crack when the weather is dry.
+Solid wood guitars are especially prone to this.
 If guitars get too hot, glue can let go.
-We manufacture at and suggest you keep your guitar between 42 and 50 percent humidity and at a temperature between 13 and 28 degrease Celsius.
+We manufacture at, and suggest you keep your guitar between 42 and 50 percent humidity and at a temperature between 13 and 28 degrease Celsius.
 Rapid increase or decrease in temperature or humidity can contribute to cracking and expanding.
 There are many products to help you keep your Cole Clark at the recommended humidity.
-Planet Waves makes a good range that maintains humidity within these boundaries and also measures humidity.
-We recommend keeping your guitar in a case when not using it.
+D’Addario/Planet Waves makes a large range that measures and maintains humidity within these boundaries.
+They are available at our online store.
+We recommend keeping your guitar in it’s case when not using it.
 While cheaper guitars made from plywood don’t shift as much, you comprimise tone and quality.